makuachteny/Higher_level_programming/python-more_data_structures/README.md

-File 2-uniq_add.py writes a function  that adds all unique integers in a list (only once for each integer)
+File 3-common_elements.py writes a function that  returns a set of common elements in two sets